President

 Region 3 – Regional Director

-Cynthia is a retired nursing professor who currently works for the State of Michigan as an Administrative Manager in the area of Centers for Medicare and Medicaid Services for long term care nursing home survey and certification.
-NACN-USA she serves as a liaison between the Board of Directors and members in the following states: Michigan, Ohio, Indiana, Virginia, West Virginia, Kentucky.
+Zachary is a Catholic Nurse presently working at Madonna University as an assistant professor in their Nursing program.
+His previous nursing experience includes both medical surgical nursing and psychiatric nursing.
+For NACN-USA he serves as a liaison between the Board of Directors and members in the following states: Michigan, Ohio, Indiana, Virginia, West Virginia, Kentucky.

 Region 4 – Regional Director